Search by

 New Zealand records

-A single bird photographed near Halfmoon Bay on Stewart Island in late September 2014 is the sole accepted New Zealand record.
-There was an unconfirmed sighting of two dusky woodswallows hawking insects over Ho Ho Bay, Snares Islands, in October 1983.
+A single bird photographed near Halfmoon Bay on Stewart Island in September 2014 was the first accepted New Zealand record.
+By remarkable coincidence, a second bird was recorded at Halfmoon Bay a decade later, in September 2024.
+There was an earlier unconfirmed sighting of two dusky woodswallows hawking insects over Ho Ho Bay, Snares Islands, in October 1983.
 The timing of these sightings coincides with the southward migration of adult dusky woodswallows across Bass Strait to Tasmania.

 Behaviour and ecology